luisarizmendi/openshift-demos/manuela/README.md

 Note: Sometimes, if you dont' have enough resources in your cluster, the s2i tasks fail.
 You just need to stop the pipeline and re-launch it again (you can do it in the actions menu on top right corner)

-You can check that the application was deployed opening the app frontend dashboard (I detected that sometimes you need to reload the page a couple of times the first time that you access)
+You can check that the application was deployed opening the app frontend dashboard (I detected that, if you are low in resources, sometimes you need to reload the page a couple of times the first time that you access)

 ### 4) Configure webhook in GitHub